 - How do students get around campus?
 Do they need cars or bikes?

-If you’re looking for more ideas, check out our College Visit Guide.
-You can print it out and bring it along on the tour.
+If you’re looking for more ideas, check out our comprehensive list!
+Feel free to write down the ones you care about most and bring them along on the tour.

 How to Take Charge of Your Visit

 If you have more questions than you think your tour guide can answer (“Who am I?”
 “What is time?”), never fear.
-There are ways you can personalize your Illinois visit to make your experience more advantageous to you.
+There are ways you can personalize your UIUC campus visit to make your experience more advantageous to you.
 Here are just a few of them:

 Meet with an admissions counselor.

-The Office of Undergraduate Admissions has walk-in hours on weekdays from 8:30 a.m. to 5:00 p.m., and visiting students are always welcome.
+The Office of Undergraduate Admissions has walk-in hours from 1:00 to 3:00 p.m.
+Mondays through Thursdays and 1:00 to 4:00 p.m.
+Fridays, and visiting students are always welcome.
 Come in, ask about the application process, or just say hi!

 What to Do During Downtime